stadia/federails/docs/_examples/data_entities/simple_example.md

 - GET requests to  `/federation/published/messages/:id` will return the Message as a Note.
 This URL will also be used as `federated_url` for local content
 - When creating a new Message, a Fediverse "Create" activity for a Note will be created
+- When receiving a new Note from the Fediverse, a Message will be created (with its parent if it's an answer to another message)